How Does LendingTree Get Paid?

 SBA loans

-Savvy business owners often prefer SBA loans because they come with much lower rates, given that the SBA backs part of your loan.
-Capital One offers many types of SBA loans, including standard SBA 7(a) term loans, high-dollar SBA 504 loans, SBA Express loans and lines of credit and more.
-As an SBA Preferred lender, Capital One has more leeway to approve your SBA loan application faster than other non-Preferred lenders.
+Savvy business owners often consider SBA loans because they come with perks, like lower rates and longer repayment terms, since the SBA backs part of the loan.
+Capital One offers a few different types of SBA loans, including standard SBA 7(a) loans and high-dollar SBA 504 loans, as well as SBA Express loans and lines of credit.

 Medical practice loans